-We may seek fast track designation, breakthrough therapy designation, priority review and/or orphan drug designation from the FDA or similar designations from other regulatory authorities for one or more of our therapeutic candidates.
-Even if one or more of our therapeutic candidates receive any of these designations, we may be unable to obtain or maintain the benefits associated with such designation.
+We have received fast track designation and orphan drug designation for VGL101.
+We may in the future seek these and other designations, such as breakthrough therapy designation and/or priority review from the FDA or similar designations from other regulatory authorities for one or more of our therapeutic candidates.
+Even if one or more of our therapeutic candidates hold or in the future receive any of these designations, we may be unable to obtain or maintain the benefits associated with such designation.